 symbol or not if it uses '='

-A term is matched if its token predicate returns true.
-The matched term represents one or more tokens, sequential or not, that were detected in the user input.
+A term is matched if its entity predicate returns true.
+The matched term represents one or more entities, sequential or not, that were detected in the user input.
 Intent has a list of terms (always at least one) that all have to be matched in the user input for the intent to match.
 Note that term can be optional if its min quantifier is zero.
 Whether the order of the terms is important for matching is governed by intent's ordered

 parameter.